julianmendez/tabula/README.md

 ```properties
 field_name = a b c
 ```
 However, the format will normalize and present them differently according to the declared type.
-Thus, the values of fields with type *List_* will be presented as multi-line values.
+Thus, the values of fields with type `List_String` and `List_URI` will be presented as multi-line values.

 ## Example